gov4git/doc/articles/gov4git_whitepaper.md

 - Perform services requested by the community members.
 For instance, a community member may request:
   - "Transfer 20 of my voting credits to Alice."

-We determined that this initial list of functionalities will suffice for an MVP and will go a long way in facilitating the book project, as well as potentially other projects where community-sourced prioritization is essential, such as the [Filecoin specification proposals](XXX) project.
+We determined that such a set of functionalities would suffice for an MVP and will go a long way in facilitating the book project, as well as potentially other projects where community-sourced prioritization is essential, such as the [Filecoin specification proposals](XXX) project.

 Nevertheless, we also understood that any application in governance will have to endure numerous changes throughout its lifetime to be successful.
 By its very nature governance is always-evolving and entails continuous, live experimentation with new policies and functionalities.
 For instance, a key objective of the book project is to experiment with a variety of research-stage quadratic voting schemes that mediate participants' voting power in ways that ensure representation of diverse points of view.

 As a result, we set our sight on creating a framework for building governance applications which would enable rapid and safe experimentation by its users and in production.

 - Transparency
 - Security